thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 Using the aggregation functions saves network bandwidth and computation power of the client browser.
 We recommend using aggregation functions whenever is possible if you have a lot of raw values.

-By default, the dashboard displays average values for the last minute, grouped in 1-second intervals.
-**Since version 3.2.2**, it is possible to set the interval on the current hour (as minimum) and current year (as maximum).
+**Since version 3.2.2,** it is possible to use predefined intervals (Current Day, Previous Day, Previous Month, etc.) in addition to last X minutes/hours/days.
-Note that the _Current day_ interval means for 24 hours (12 am at night to 12 am the next night), whereas the _Current day so far_ means from 12 am at night until the time when the time window was updated.
+**Note** that the _Current day_ interval means 24 hours (12 am at night to 12 am the next night), whereas the _Current day so far_ means from 12 am at night until the time when the time window was updated.
 All other intervals are distinguished in the same way.

 {% include images-gallery.html imageCollection="tw-current-day" %}

-**In version 3.2.2,** added time zones.
+**Version 3.2.2** introduces time zone configurations.
+By default, dashboard uses the time zone provided by the browser.
 Now it is possible to set the time of your browser or a specific country.
-To quickly find needed time zone, start typing its name in the time zone bar.
+To quickly find the needed time zone, start typing its name in the time zone bar.

 {% include images-gallery.html imageCollection="tw-time-zone" %}